andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/suspending-methods.markdown

 ```

 This is implemented slightly differently in [embedded-dma](https://github.com/rust-embedded/embedded-dma) in order to allow
-for buffer slices to work (as splitting buffers and reconstructing them is UB = Undefiend Behavior in Rust).
+for buffer slices to work (as splitting buffers and reconstructing them is UB = Undefined Behavior in Rust).

 #### When there is a non `'static` lifetime